-Swim in the Atlantic Ocean off one of the 100 beaches in southern Portugal’s Algarve region.
-The easiest (and cheapest) way to get there is to fly to Faro and you can kick off your Portuguese beach tour straight from the airport with a trip to Praia de Faro, just a short ride on the airport bus.
+When in search of cheap beach holidays, don’t overlook the Algarve.
+You can swim in the Atlantic Ocean off one of the 100 beaches in this southern Portuguese region.
+The easiest (and cheapest) way to get there is to fly to Faro.
+You can kick off your Portuguese beach tour straight from the airport with a trip to Praia de Faro, just a short ride on the airport bus.
 The beach here is so big that you’re guaranteed a spot to throw down your towel, even at the height of the summer holidays.

-Another city to stop over in is Albufeira.
-Once a small fishing village, it’s now a burgeoning holiday favourite for many Brits, largely because of its beautiful beaches (are you sensing a theme?) the most popular of which is Praia dos Pescadores next to Albufeira old town.
+Another city to stop in is Albufeira.
+Once a small fishing village, it’s now a burgeoning holiday favourite for many Brits, largely because of its beautiful beaches, the most popular of which is Praia dos Pescadores next to Albufeira old town.
 Grab a few suitably tacky souvenirs along Avenida Sá Carneira, before heading to Teodosio restaurant for traditional Portuguese piri-piri chicken that puts Nandos in the shade.
 Public transport is limited (although the train connecting Lagos with the Spanish border is relatively convenient) so the best way to explore the Algarve is typically by car.

 If you want to escape the swarms of tourists on package holidays in Albufeira then head to the smaller beaches of Praia do Lourenço or Praia da Galé, a 10-minute drive from the centre of the city.

-Though it may seem to be all about lazy beach holidays in the Algarve, look out for Ria Formosa, a beautiful coastal park made up of a lagoon, several islands, and two peninsulas.
+Look out for Ria Formosa, a beautiful coastal park made up of a lagoon, several islands and two peninsulas.
 The geographical variety here almost guarantees you a wildlife sighting, whether it’s a rare flamingo, a shoal of seahorses, or a chameleon.

 Fancy a few nights quaffing champagne, riding around in fast cars and eating some of the finest cuisine in the world?
-Well, it’s certainly an option in the French Riviera, but on a budget, you might have to swap expensive fizz for supermarket prosecco, Lamborghinis for a local Lignes d’Azur bus, and first class for cheap holiday flights and hotels.
-Even so, Nice is a grand place to while away the summer without spending a fortune.
+Well, it’s certainly an option in the French Riviera.
+But when your mission is ‘cheap beach holidays’ you can swap expensive fizz for supermarket Prosecco, Lamborghinis for a local Lignes d’Azur bus, and first class for cheap holiday flights and hotels.
+And Nice is a beautiful place to enjoy the sunshine without spending a fortune.

 Head down the coast to Antibes or Cannes if you want smooth white sand.
 Nice has its fair share of pretty beaches, but you may need to go private to find a nice shady spot off the uncomfortably hot pebbles.

-France is famous for its wine, so it would be rude not to give it go while you’re here – turn it into an educational opportunity with a trip to the Château de Bellet vineyard and learn about the winemaking process, before sampling some of the goods of course.
+France is famous for its wine, so it would be rude not to give it go while you’re here.
+Turn it into an educational opportunity with a trip to the Château de Bellet vineyard and learn about the winemaking process, before sampling some of the goods, bien sur.

 6. Antalya, Turkey

 Take some air down at Konyaalti Beach, an easy tram ride from the city centre heading west.
-With stretches of pristine sands, the Bey Mountains in the distance, watersports available, a marine animal park and a water-slide park close-by, there’s plenty to keep you (or the kids) blissfully busy during the holidays.
+With stretches of pristine sands, the Bey Mountains in the distance and water-sports, a marine animal park and a water-slide park close by, there’s plenty to keep you and your family blissfully busy during the holidays.

 7. Sharm el Sheikh, Egypt

 The charm of Sharm, or at least one of them, is that it boasts blazing sunshine pretty much all year round, with temperatures staying around 30°C from May to October.
-You can also fly straight to the resort via Sharm El Sheikh International Airport, making it a straightforward option for a budget holiday abroad.
+You can also fly straight to the resort via Sharm El Sheikh International Airport, making it a straightforward option for cheap sunny holidays abroad.

 You can sit on the hotel-owned beaches (though not on the chairs or at the tables) without staying there, but if you want a comfortable beach experience in Sharm, go for a top beach hotel.
-Booking a room separately can be affordable enough to rival cheap package holidays, even at swish resorts like Royal Oasis Na’ama Bay – which has its own complimentary transport to the beach, 500 metres away, if you’re feeling super-lazy.
+Booking a room separately can be affordable enough to rival cheap package holidays, even at swish resorts like Royal Oasis Na’ama Bay which has its own complimentary transport to the beach.

 Pick a tour with a stop at St. Catherine’s Monastery on the side of Mount Sinai, for an unforgettable climb (preferably as the sun rises) up to this ancient holy site, where Moses was said to have received the Ten Commandments.